 Cruisers have the opportunity to buy tickets to feed and interact with friendly stingrays at a cove near the tender dock, or try your hand at surf fishing just offshore.

-Or enjoy adventuring by bicycle or on a clear-bottom kayak.
-Experienced snorkelers can book tickets to see marine life with a guide at a live coral reef.
+You can also enjoy adventuring by bicycle or on a clear-bottom kayak.
+Experienced snorkelers can even book tickets to see marine life with a guide at a live coral reef.

 Popular shore excursions at Princess Cays include: